alexmcroberts/gocapnweb/README.md

 ## Status

 Production-ready Go implementation of the Cap'n Web RPC protocol.
-This is a complete rewrite of the original C++ implementation with Go best practices.
+This is a complete rewrite of the original C++ implementation in Go.

 ## Dependencies